Siddharth220903/Python-Debugging-Agent/README.md

 # Debugging-Agent
 This agent implements a Suggestor-Checker-Corrector pipeline.
-This modular framework is designed to facilitate iterative refinement focusing on multi-agent orchestration.
+This modular framework is designed to facilitate iterative refinement based on RAG approach focusing on multi-agent orchestration.
 ## Prerequisites

 - **Python 3.11+** (tested with 3.11)